Stories About Gradual Emancipation

 Shortly before she was to leave Philadelphia, Charity Castle had an accident that left her injured and unable to be returned to Maryland.
 Due to the accident, Charity Castle spent more than six months in Pennsylvania, and by law she should have been freed.
 The Carrolls refused to free Castle, and claimed that because her accident caused the delay the law did not apply.
 Charity Castle’s husband, a free man living in Philadelphia, contacted an anti-slavery lawyer, William Lewis, to represent Castle in a legal challenge against her enslavement.
 Castle’s husband and William Lewis negotiated with the Carrolls to purchase Charity Castle’s freedom for $300.

-Gradual emancipation meant that northern enslavers had decades to profit from forced labor.
-As more enslaved people transitioned into free citizens in the North, however, local and state governments adopted laws restricting African Americans from voting, owning property, and education.
+Gradual emancipation gave northern enslavers more time to profit from forced labor and to enact legislation restricting the growing free black population from voting, owning property, and access to equal rights.
 As early as 1838, trains in Massachusetts had separate cars for black and white passengers.

-Racist beliefs throughout the northern states meant that anti-slavery societies and abolitionists were not widely supported.
-The notion that most white northerners were part of the underground railroad, aiding enslaved individuals who self-emancipated from slaveholding states, is untrue.
-The safe stops and houses that made up the underground railroad were more likely to be owned or operated by African Americans with a small number of trusted white individuals.
+Racist beliefs throughout the North meant that anti-slavery societies and abolitionists were not widely supported.
+The notion that most white northerners supported the underground railroad, aiding enslaved individuals who self-emancipated from slaveholding states, is untrue.
+The safe stops and houses that made up the underground railroad were more likely to be run by African Americans with a small number of trusted white individuals.